[This post was originally published on 20th June 2021. It has been updated on 8th July 2022.]

 Important Emails to Include in Your Drip Campaign Strategy

-Considering the goal of your business and the industry it belongs to, you can have different drip email campaigns.
+Considering the goal of your business and the industry it belongs to, you can have different messages in the drip email strategy.
 Let’s take a look at the most extensively used drip campaigns in the world of emails.

 1. Welcome Emails